[Major revision–posted 4/16/24 (replaces 11/15/23 edition)]

 Operating Policy and Procedure

-REVIEW: This OP will be reviewed in May of even-numbered years by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by June 15.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVP).

 POLICY/PROCEDURE

-1. The following procedure should be followed for faculty, visiting faculty, and lecturers paid in whole or in part from faculty salaries.
+In addition, this OP provides further procedures that should be followed for all full-time faculty paid in whole or in part from faculty salaries.

 a.
 The faculty member should notify the chairperson of intention to terminate as early in the year as possible.